kspilario/kspilario.github.io/README.md

 # Vision

-In the long term, **PSEL@UPD** aspires to be a leading research group that houses the best talent in computer-aided chemical engineering in the Philippines, while being a trusted partner of industry practitioners and researchers locally and globally.
+In the long term, **PSEL@UPD** aspires to be a leading research group that nurtures students to become the best researchers in computer-aided chemical engineering in the Philippines, while being a trusted partner of industries and research institutions locally and globally.